 Devon County Council has a duty to safeguard and promote the welfare of children, and has obligations to every adult at risk to ensure that they can live a life that is free from abuse and neglect.
 As a result, the Council expects that all activities and services provided or supported by the Council, its agents, contractors or partners must comply with the principles contained within the Council’s Safeguarding Policies.

 All applicants should note that Safeguarding Policies may need to be updated to reflect that the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority have been replaced by the Disclosure and Barring Service (DBS).
 The Service processes requests for criminal records checks; decides whether it is appropriate for a person to be placed on or removed from a barred list; and places or removes people from the DBS children’s barred list and adults’ barred list for England, Wales and Northern Ireland.
 Further information is available on gov.uk.

 Where an applicant is making an application for an activity which will directly involve children, young people and/or vulnerable adults, or where the outcome of such grant activity may result in greater access by children, young people and/or vulnerable adults, then the following conditions will apply as a minimum.

-All applicants should have in place a Safeguarding Policy (a copy of which must be submitted with the application).
+All applicants should have in place a Safeguarding Policy (a copy of which must be available on request).
 Within the Policy, the applicant should refer to its policies for carrying out Disclosure and Barring Service (DBS) checks on the employees and/or volunteers within their organisation.